Celiac vs Gluten Sensitivity: Symptoms and Genetics

 HLA-DQ2/DQ8 screening is the single most useful first step if you suspect celiac disease.
 Here is why:

-If you do NOT carry HLA-DQ2 or HLA-DQ8: Celiac disease is ruled out with over 99% confidence.
-You do not need a biopsy, you do not need to stay on a gluten-containing diet for testing purposes, and you can focus on other explanations for your symptoms (NCGS, IBS, FODMAP intolerance, wheat allergy).
-This single result can save you from unnecessary invasive testing and months of diagnostic uncertainty.
+If you do NOT carry HLA-DQ2 or HLA-DQ8: Celiac disease is essentially ruled out — clinical HLA typing has one of the highest negative predictive values of any test in medicine, because over 99% of confirmed celiac patients carry at least one of these genes.
+A clinical negative means you do not need a biopsy, you do not need to stay on a gluten-containing diet for testing purposes, and you can focus on other explanations for your symptoms (NCGS, IBS, FODMAP intolerance, wheat allergy).

 If you DO carry HLA-DQ2 or HLA-DQ8: Celiac disease is genetically possible.
 This does not mean you have it — only about 3% of carriers develop celiac — but the next step is a TTG-IgA blood test.
 Critically, you must still be eating gluten when this blood test is done.
 If you have already gone gluten-free, the antibodies may have dropped below detectable levels and the test can produce a false negative.